akashb1504/Medical-Chatbot/README.md

 - 💬 **General Medical Q&A** — Ask any health question without uploading anything
 - 📄 **PDF Upload + RAG** — Upload medical PDFs and get answers grounded in your documents
-- 📌 **Source Citations** — In RAG mode, see exactly which document the answer came from
+- 📌 **Source Citations** — In RAG mode, see exactly which document and page the answer came from
-- ⚠️ **Always-On Disclaimer** — Medical disclaimer displayed on every response
+- 🔒 **Session-Based Isolation** — Each user session has its own `session_id`, which is used to filter Pinecone queries so one user's uploaded PDFs never leak into another user's answers
-- 🚫 **Off-Topic Refusal** — Bot politely declines non-medical questions
+- ⚠️ **Medical Disclaimer** — Displayed on the page as a reminder that responses are educational, not medical advice
 - 🧠 **LLaMA 3.1 via Groq** — Fast inference with the latest open-source LLM